davidyell/Learning-GraphQL/README.md

 Visit http://localhost

+## Fake data

+There is a card seeder which will create 100 random cards, using Faker data.

+`./vendor/bin/sail artisan db:seed --seeder CardSeeder`

 ## Real data

-If you want to use actual data you can download the 'Standard' format json from https://mtgjson.com/downloads/all-files/#standard and save it into the `/app/database` folder and run the seeder `artisan db:seed --seeder StandardSeeder` which will populate the database with all the cards from the Standard format.
+If you want to use actual data you can download the 'Standard' format json from https://mtgjson.com/downloads/all-files/#standard and save it into the `/app/database` folder and run the seeder `artisan db:seed -- StandardSeeder` which will populate the database with all the cards from the Standard format.

 [More info on WhatsInStandard.com](https://whatsinstandard.com/)